Alexander Dallas (priest)

-Alexander Robert Charles Dallas (29 March 1791 – 12 December 1869) was an author, Church of England minister and Rector of Wonston in Hampshire from 1828 to 1869, a member of the family that descended from James Dallas of Rosshire in Scotland.
+Alexander Robert Charles Dallas (29 March 1791 – 12 December 1869) was an author, Church of England minister and Rector of Wonston in Hampshire from 1828 to 1869, a member of the family that descended from James Dallas of Ross-shire in Scotland.

 Early life

 He was born in Colchester, the son of a barrister, the Jamaica born Robert Charles Dallas (1754–1824), who wrote a history of the Second Maroon War.
 His grandfather, Dr. Robert Charles Dallas (1710–1769), was a doctor who amassed a fortune in Jamaica.
 Dr. Dallas bought the Boar Castle estate on the Cane River, Jamaica in 1758, changing its name to Dallas Castle.
 He left the island in 1764, having mortgaged the estate and put it in a trust.
 This property included 900 acres and 91 slaves.

 Dallas was educated at home to age 11, and then at a school in Kennington.
 Through his father, he became a clerk in the Treasury, in 1805.
 He went on to be a supplies officer during the Peninsular War.
 He was present at the Battle of Waterloo in 1815.

 Dallas married in 1818.
 He entered the Middle Temple to study law in 1819.
 He left soon, and in 1820 matriculated at Worcester College, Oxford, at age 28.
 There he encountered evangelicals, and did not complete a degree.
 He was ordained a deacon and then a priest in the Church of England in 1821, and became curate of Radley.